TheTexta/obsidian-main/Psychology/Unit 8 - Disorder Psychology/bulimia nervosa.md

 #disorder-psychology
-Bulimia Nervosa::An eating disorder in which a persons binge eating (usually of high-calories foods) is followed by inappropriate weight loss promoting behaviour, such as vomiting, laxative use, fasting, or excessive excessive.
+Bulimia Nervosa::An [[eating disorder]] in which a persons binge eating (usually of high-calories foods) is followed by inappropriate weight loss promoting [[behaviour]], such as vomiting, laxative use, fasting, or excessive excessive.